The Ongoing Impact of Rich and Ann

 Writing checks for families that had fallen on hard times.

-The Meyers gave often and generously in everyday ways.
+Rich and Ann gave often and generously in everyday ways.

 Tithing was of particular importance for their family.
 “We all understood that this was a first priority,” recalls their daughter Anna Mae.
 “I have the image of dad sitting at his desk every weekend, putting cash into envelopes for the general fund, the building fund, Christian Education and benevolence.
 On Sunday mornings, he would personally deliver each envelope to our church.”